atreyasha/spp-explainability/docs/develop.md

             from SoPa related to transitions and other simplifications -\> motivate them using idea of explainable simplification

+        5.  comb through terms and iron out usage of patterns vs. substrings vs. WFSAs -\> make these consistent and have them only refer to one consistent entity, also do not mix colloquial and technical terms

+        6.  talk about GloVe embeddings, lowercasing and other important things

-        5.  neural SoPa++ is a black-box (non-transparent) model, regex SoPa++ is a transparent model -\> need justifications from background concepts, might need significant text on this portion
+        7.  neural SoPa++ is a black-box (non-transparent) model, regex SoPa++ is a transparent model -\> need justifications from background concepts, might need significant text on this portion

-        6. SoPa++ uses explanation by simplification (globally) -\> need justification from background concepts -\> not much use of global in paper, but we can make our own arguments
+        8. SoPa++ uses explanation by simplification (globally) -\> need justification from background concepts -\> not much use of global in paper, but we can make our own arguments

-        7.  try to link as much as possible with the background concepts for models/explainability concepts
+        9.  try to link as much as possible with the background concepts for models/explainability concepts

-        8.  add github link to repo as a footnote
+        10. add github link to repo as a footnote

     3. Explainability

         1.  explain how we make explanations by simplification work altogether

+        2.  utilize antecendent/proxy model terminologies

+        3.  mention tangible metric for simplification -\> how close is proxy to antecedent

+        4.  untangible metric is how satisfying the proxy model is to a target audience -\> future work

-        2.  hard to find hierarchies of good vs. not-good explainability, but we can argue that we tried a different explainability method, i.e. explanation by simplification with a global simplified model vs. local-explanations/feature-relevance -\> also we can use the constrictive argument from the paper and others
+        5.  hard to find hierarchies of good vs. not-good explainability, but we can argue that we tried a different explainability method, i.e. explanation by simplification with a global simplified model vs. local-explanations/feature-relevance -\> also we can use the constrictive argument from the paper and others

-        3.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better
+        6.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better

-        4.  use the three good explainability criteria to show that our technique might be better theoretically, but the real test would have to be done with a target audience\'s survey
+        7.  use the three good explainability criteria to show that our technique might be better theoretically, but the real test would have to be done with a target audience\'s survey

-        5.  mention that the target audience of this explainability method is domain experts, since it is still very complicated
+        8.  mention that the target audience of this explainability method is domain experts, since it is still very complicated

-        6.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible
+        9.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible

     4. Quantization/Binarization